-Native to southern Mexico (a small area near the town of Nizanda in the State of Oaxaca).
+This species is native to southern Mexico.
+It occurs in a small area near the town of Nizanda in the State of Oaxaca.

-Agave nizandensis is a low-growing succulent that forms stemless rosettes of few green leaves with a pale mid-stripe.
+Agave nizandensis is a low-growing succulent that forms stemless rosettes of green leaves with a pale mid-stripe.
 The rosettes grow up to 2 feet (60 cm) in diameter, slowly spreading by stolons.
-Leaves are narrow, up to 1 foot (30 cm) long and up to 1 inch (2.5 cm) wide, with small marginal teeth and a blunt red terminal spine.
-They are recurved downwards, with upper surface flat to slightly concave and convex below.
+Leaves are narrow with small marginal teeth and a blunt red terminal spine, up to 1 foot (30 cm) long and up to 1 inch (2.5 cm) wide.
+They are recurved downwards, with a flat to slightly concave upper surface and convex below.
 In winter or with some water stress, leaves are flushed with red or purple.
-Flowers are yellowish-green and appear in clusters on up to 3 feet (90 cm) tall spike, usually in summer.
+Flowers are yellowish-green and appear in clusters on an up to 3 feet (90 cm) tall spike, usually in summer.

 The specific epithet "nizandensis" refers to Nizanda, the town where the species is found.

 How to Grow and Care for Agave nizandensis

 Light: These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Agave plants love going outside from spring to fall.

 Soil: Agaves will tolerate most soils as long as they have good drainage, but their preference is sandy or rocky soil.